Slevy239/liri-node-app/README.md

 ## Features

 This appilcation uses packages from NPM to retrieve the desired data from the aformentioned API's.
 These packages are based on specific dependencies detailed in the package.json file.

+## Dependencies
+ * fs
+ * axios
+ * node-spotify-api

+## Commands

+* "concert-this"  Artist
+    * Runs command through the concert function.
+    * Once this command is executed, artist and concert information will be displayed in the terminal.

+*  "spotify-this-song" Song
+    * Once this command is executed and the user searchs a song title, the function will call the Spotify API and return results in the terminal.

+* "movie-this" Movie
+    * Once this command is executed and the user searches a movie title, the function will call the OMDB API to return details pertain to the specific film.

+* "do-what-it-says"
+    * this specific function reads the random.txt file and import the content as the user input.
+Then the application is executed again with the imported information.
+In this case, the command would be "spotify-this-song" Tweezer.